htrajan/ht-drawsteel/Kits/Martial Kits/Guisarmier.md

 # Guisarmier

-The Guisarmier kit is for those who want to use a polearm for extended reach and still gain the extra [[Protection|protection]] of armor.
+The Guisarmier kit is for those who want to use a polearm for extended reach and still gain the extra protection of armor.
 This is the kit that allows you to become the ultimate halberd, longspear, or glaive fighter.

 ## Equipment